 “Make it fun.”

 And that is such a good point.
 People want to be engaged and want to have fun.
 Yes, we’re all business people and ultimately have to run businesses.
 But that doesn’t mean it can’t be fun.
-And when we make content marketing programs fun they actually have a nice likelihood to succeed.
+And when we make content marketing programs fun, they are likely to succeed.
 Frontline staff will likely be more open to participating and to sharing their stories and letting marketing teams tell them.

-So how could we make processes fun-not just simple-but actually fun for participants?
+So how could we make processes fun-not just simple-but actually to the level of having fun at work?
 Here are some ideas:

 - Be easy to work with